Cold email vs spam is a worthwhile debate, though there’s a definitive answer.

 In this article, I’ll cover the key differences between cold email and spam and clarify if cold emailing is actually legal.
-I’ll also give you seven actionable cold emailing tips to help you avoid being marked as spam.
+I’ll also give you six actionable cold emailing tips to help you avoid being marked as spam.

 Cold Email vs Spam: Table of Contents